U.S. FTC sues to block Nvidia deal to buy Arm | Technology

 U.S. FTC sues to block Nvidia deal to buy Arm

+The U.S. Federal Trade Commission on Thursday sued to block U.S. chip supplier Nvidia Corp's planned $75 billion acquisition of British chip design provider Arm.
+The FTC said the proposed vertical deal would give one of the largest chip companies control over computing technology and designs that competitors rely on to develop their own competing chips.
+Arm, Britain's most important tech company, which was sold to Japan's SoftBank in 2016, licenses its blueprints to major chipmakers such as Apple Inc, Qualcomm Inc and Samsung Electronics Co Ltd , underpinning the global smartphone ecosystem.

-The U.S. Federal Trade Commission on Thursday sued to block U.S. chip supplier Nvidia Corp's planned $50 billion-plus acquisition of British chip design provider Arm.
+The U.S. Federal Trade Commission on Thursday sued to block U.S. chip supplier Nvidia Corp's planned $75 billion acquisition of British chip design provider Arm.
 The FTC said the proposed vertical deal would give one of the largest chip companies control over computing technology and designs that competitors rely on to develop their own competing chips.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)